 Who can participate in Recollection Wisconsin?

-All Wisconsin libraries, archives, museums, historical societies, and other cultural heritage institutions that hold materials related to Wisconsin history and culture are invited to become contributing partners of Recollection Wisconsin by building digital collections and sharing digital content.
+All Wisconsin libraries, archives, museums, historical societies, and other cultural heritage institutions are invited to become Recollection Wisconsin Content Partners by building digital collections and sharing digital content.

 Can I post my personal collection of historical materials?

 At this time, Recollection Wisconsin only brings together digital collections contributed by collecting institutions, not private individuals.
 If you have a personal collection of materials you want to share, we encourage you to connect with your local library or historical society to discuss options for providing access to your content.
 If you have just a few images you’d like to share, or a personal story you’d like to contribute, head to the Recollection Wisconsin Shared Collection to find out how.

 Every organization has different needs, goals and outcomes in mind when it comes to a digital project.
 Some common reasons our Content Partners cite for digitizing collections include:

 - Contributing to our shared understanding of Wisconsin history

 Take a look at the Share a Collection page and Contributor Guidelines to find out more about how the program works and whether it’s a good fit for your organization.
 Then contact us and we’ll be in touch to discuss next steps.

 What resolution should we use to scan our photos?
 How should we describe our images?